andreglasnovic/search_finder/README.md

 # Final Project - Searchfinding algorithms

-We build pathfinding game as a final project for Intro to AI course at the University of New Haven.
+We built pathfinding game as a final project for Intro to AI course at the University of New Haven.
 The project covers some of the search algorithms that we covered in class.
-Throughtout the project we use pyhthon and it's modules to build algorithms, vizualisations and interface.
+Throughtout the project we use python and it's modules to build algorithms, vizualisations and interface.

 ### Instructions
 We have included a requirements.txt for dependencies and versions.
 Here are the instructions on how to run the program: